 'Reasonably practicable' is a legal requirement.
 It means doing what you are reasonably able to do to ensure the health and safety of workers and others like volunteers and visitors.

-Employers and businesses (and other PCBUs) should always try to eliminate, so far as is reasonably practicable, any health and safety risks in the workplace.
+Basically, employers and businesses (and other PCBUs) always need to try to eliminate, so far as is reasonably and practicable, any health and safety risks in the workplace.